-In the previous section we used the newly defined function notation to make sense of expressions such as 'f(x) + 2' and '2f(x)' for a given function f.
+In the previous section we used the newly defined function notation to make sense of expressions such as f(x) + 2 and f(x) + 2 and f(x) + 2 are function f(x) + 2.
 It would seem natural, then, that functions should have their own arithmetic which is consistent with the arithmetic of real numbers.
 The following definitions allow us to add, subtract, multiply and divide functions using the arithmetic we already know for real numbers.